-“Reimagining the Global Opportunity” at the 2022 Latina Empow(h)er Summit
+'Reimagining the Global Opportunity' at the 2022 Latina Empow(h)er Summit

 RELATED CONTENT

-“When you have to work with other cultures that are very different from your own, it requires you to be able to adapt your skills and style of doing business, which prepares you to be a better leader,” Musa indicated while pointing to Latina women as an extraordinary example of cultural adaptability.
+“When you have to work with other cultures that are very different from your own, it requires you to be able to adapt your skills and style of doing business, which prepares you to be a better leader,” Musa said while pointing to Latinas as an extraordinary example of cultural adaptability.

-"We are innovators and advanced thinkers,” highlighted Mrs. Gloria Bailey, pointing out how these qualities are precisely what companies seek to grow both nationally and internationally, going from being a legal requirement of inclusion, to a true philosophy of cultural diversity used to strengthen the different business portfolios.
-In this way, a Latin woman can perfectly play any global role and even create her own particular position thanks to her ability to adapt and transform her environment.
+"We are innovators and advanced thinkers,” said Mrs. Gloria Bailey, pointing out how these qualities are precisely what companies seek to grow both nationally and internationally, going from being a legal requirement of inclusion to a true philosophy of cultural diversity used to strengthen the different business portfolios.
+In this way, a Latina can perfectly play any global role and even create her own particular position thanks to her ability to adapt and transform her environment.

 Bailey, who stressed the importance of having a sponsor, also noted the importance of "sharing your vision and having clear goals."
-Both in national positions and in global assignments, supervisors and colleagues are always attentive, not only to skills and abilities, but also to the ideas they can contribute from their own idiosyncrasies to cross borders.
+Both in national positions and in global assignments, supervisors and colleagues are always attentive not only to skills and abilities, but also to the they can contribute from their own idiosyncrasies to cross borders.

 Musa also pointed out the importance of keeping an open mind and creating a solid network of contacts with other like-minded entrepreneurs that allow them to generate mutual growth after knowing their strengths and the spaces where they can work together, always respecting their particular objectives and not fearing to make decisions.

-“Focus on negotiating only something you have control over,” Musa ended her intervention advising those thinking of accepting a new role that involves a transfer and subsequent relocation.
+“Focus on negotiating only something you have control over,” Musa said, advising those thinking of accepting a new role that involves a transfer and subsequent relocation.

-More info on the 2022 Latina Empow(h)er Summit clicking here.
+Find more info on the 2022 Latina Empow(h)er Summit clicking here.

 LEAVE A COMMENT: